Rumors & Speculation – Who Was Flora Rosson?

 Believe it or not, we historians are not always right.
 We admit it!
 History is as complex as the lives of the people who live it, and since people don’t write down every thought they have or action they take, we have to make an educated guess about what actually happened and why.
 We look at primary and secondary sources whenever possible – through letters and journals if we’re lucky, and through newspaper and document archives – to learn more about the people and times we’re studying.

 Raise your hand if you remember having to go through dusty documents themselves, or copies on microfiche at your local library!
-We do, and consider ourselves extremely lucky to have online resources like the Digital Arizona Library, the Maricopa County Recorders Office, the Library of Congress, Newspapers.com, Ancestry, and more to help us delve into historical archives.
-Previously, if we wanted to see the original deed that transferred ownership of the Rosson House from the Rossons to the Goldbergs, we’d have to go get in our cars to go to the County Recorders Office in person, fighting Phoenix traffic on the way – that in and of itself reason enough to dread the trip!
+We do, and consider ourselves extremely lucky to have online resources like Arizona Memory Project, the Maricopa County Recorders Office, the Library of Congress, Newspapers.com, Ancestry, and more to help us delve into historical archives.
+Previously, if we wanted to see the original deed that transferred ownership of the Rosson House from the Rossons to the Goldbergs, we’d have to go get in our cars to go to the County Recorders Office in person, fighting Phoenix traffic on the way – that in and of itself is reason enough to dread the trip!
 Now, it can be done with a simple online search that takes a minute or two, from the comfort of our couch.
 It is unquestionably easier.

 Ease of access and using primary sources doesn’t always mean reported histories are 100% accurate, though.
 Mistakes can happen when trying to decipher old handwriting, exact dates can be misremembered or jumbled, and rumors and myths can be given the weight of truth without real evidence to back them up.
 Perspective can be powerful, and biases for or against something, whether from historians themselves or from whoever recorded the history to begin with, do happen.